JoshuaAsante1997/Library-Database/README.md

 ### Challenges faced

 One major challenge encountered during this project was populating the borrowings table before the genre table, resulting in error code 1452.
 Research revealed that attempting to populate the books table, which contains a foreign key constraint referencing the genres table, before the genres table was created led to this issue.
 This experience underscores the importance of understanding the sequence for populating tables in database creation to avoid such errors in the future.

+### Lessons learned

+**Sequencing Importance**: Understanding the order of table population is crucial to prevent errors like code 1452 encountered when populating dependent tables before their references.

+**Trigger Efficiency**: Leveraging triggers for data integrity maintenance automated processes, ensuring real-time database accuracy and enforcing business rules effectively.

+**Documentation Clarity**: Comprehensive documentation, including design documents and data dictionaries, enhances project clarity and facilitates future maintenance and enhancements.

+**Problem-Solving Adaptability**: Encountering challenges like foreign key constraints reinforced the importance of adaptability and persistence in finding optimal solutions and overcoming obstacles efficiently.